-How to Cut Citrus Fruit
+How to Segment Citrus Fruit

 A few tips to getting the slices to stay together: make sure your knife is sharp.
 You don't want to have to apply too much pressure when you're cutting into the fruit.
-Also refrigerate the citrus fruits before you use them in the salad.
+Also, refrigerate the citrus fruits before you use them in the salad.
 They are less like to be soft, which can make it harder for the knife to slice the fruit.

-Making the Arugula Citrus Salad
+Making the Salad

 Nuts & Seeds: Add more nuts like pecans or toasted almonds or throw in pumpkin seeds.